yubol-bobo/AI-in-One-Interview-Handbook/README.md

         loss.backward()

         ```
+- Why decoder-only model is popular?
+    - Encoder has low rank problem.
+In bidirectional encoders, each token can attend to all other tokens in the sequence, creating a fully-connected attention pattern.
+This creates a potential issue where the attention matrices can become "low-rank" - meaning they tend to distribute attention broadly rather than forming sharp, focused attention patterns.
+    - Better zero-shot capability, more suitable for large-corpus self-supervised learning.
+The decoder-only model has the best zero-shot performance without any tuning data, while the encoder-decoder needs multitask finetuning on a certain amount of labeled data to achieve the best performance.
+    - Efficiency issue : decoder-only supports the reuse of KV-Cache, which is more friendly to multi-round conversations because the representation of each Token is related to its previous input, which is difficult for encoder-decoder and PrefixLM to do.

 - Temperature parameter controls how much randomness we want from the language model.
 T=0 (Deterministically select the most likely token).